Projective characterization of higher-order quantum transformations: Implications of characterizing signaling

-With the formalization of the projective characterization and the introduction of the one-way signaling subsets using the prec, we now have the tools to address signaling in theories of higher-order quantum transformations.
-In this section, we are interested only in the qualitative aspects of state structures, meaning that we will not be referring to operators, but only sets and their projectors.
-As a consequence, the calligraphic notation will be dropped for clarity, and capital letters will refer to state structure or projectors depending on the context.
+With the formalization of the projective characterization and the introduction of the one-way signaling subsets using the prec, we now have the tools to address signaling in higher-order quantum transformations.